MStuhlmacher/mstuhlmacher.github.io/_pages/projects.md

 4. "Research Brief: Examining the nuances of green gentrification", [Newsline](https://resources.depaul.edu/newsline/sections/debuzz/Pages/green-gentrification.aspx).
 May 20, 2024

 # Community-Engaged Environmental Justice & Data Access
 This project aims to put environmental data from satellites in the hands of communities experiencing environmental injustice.<sup>1</sup>  In collaboration with the Health Regions and Policy Lab at UIUC and our community partners we have launched ([ChiVes](https://chichives.com/)), an interactive data visualization dashboard and worked with our community partners to 1) identify data to include, 2) improve dashboard usability, and 3) train the community on how to use the tool.
-Since launch, ChiVes has had 6,442 unique visits, we’ve tabled at three community events, and have held six workshops and focus groups.
-The grant closes in September 2024, but along the way we have been sharing results and lessons learned in publications and presentations.<sup>2,3,4</sup>
+Since launch, ChiVes has had 6,000+ unique visits, we’ve tabled at four community events, and have held seven workshops and focus groups.
+The grant closed in September 2024, but we are still working on sharing results and lessons learned in publications and presentations.<sup>2,3,4,7</sup>

 ### External Grants:
 1. NASA, Equity and Environmental Justice (2022-2024).
 PI: Michelle Stuhlmacher, co-Is: Winifred Curran and Marynia Kolak.
 Grant Number: 80NSSC22K1676, Title: "Designing for Just Green Enough: A Data Integration Tool for Informing Community Green Space Planning", Award: $250,000.